KayTrust/kaytrust.github.io/docs/Specs/Ethereum-Attestation-Registry-with-Intermediate-Hash-Proof-Type.md

 }
 ```

-## Proof Generation Method
+## Hash calculation method

+This proof type involves 2 types of hashes:
+- The Attestation Hash is written on the Ethereum network by the issuer when a credential is issued.
+- The Revocation Hash is a different hash, written on the Ethereum network by the issuer if the credential is ever revoked.

-The following steps MUST be applied by a credential's issuer in order to generate an Ethereum Attestation Registry proof of the credential:
+The following steps MUST be applied to generate the Attestation Hash or the Revocation Hash:

 1. **Step 1: Calculate the content's hash.**
    1. If present, temporarily strip the whole `"proof"` attribute from the credential, even if it contains multiple proofs.